The Best Charcoal Smokers for 2023

 - Lower section that contains the charcoal ring where the charcoal & smoke wood go.
 This section also has three adjustable vents to control airflow (which controls your smoker temperature).

-- Middle cooking section that contains your water pan, two cooking grates and an access door for adding charcoal or wood.
+- The middle cooking section that contains your water pan, two cooking grates and an access door for adding charcoal or wood.

 What we like: